-Officials from the Office of Administration indicated this proposal amends Article VIII of the Constitution of Missouri by amending Sections 5 and 7 and adopting four new sections.
+Officials from the Office of Administration indicated this proposal amends Article VIII of the Constitution of Missouri by amending Sections 5 and 7 and adopting three new sections.

 This proposal requires the Secretary of State to establish a process to conduct automatic voter registration based on driver's license information and state issued nondriver's license information.
 Applicable state agencies shall provide to the Secretary of State lists of citizens eligible to vote, any available electronic signature information, and any other information required to register to vote.
 The Secretary of State shall provide lists of citizens who are presumptively eligible to vote to local election authorities.
 Local election authorities shall include such presumptively eligible voters on voter registration lists subject to existing verification procedures for voter eligibility.
-Individuals automatically registered to vote shall be provided an opportunity to decline registration.
 Individuals automatically registered to vote who are not eligible to vote shall not be subject to any penalty, and the local election authority shall remove any such individuals from the voter registration list.
 The deadline for voter registration shall be no earlier than 5:00 p.m. on the second Tuesday prior to the election, except with regard to covered voters and intrastate voters.
 Intrastate voters may vote in their new jurisdiction if they are registered to vote in Missouri.